 “Never let what you can’t control influence what you can control” – John Wooden

 Ten-time NCAA champion basketball coach John Wooden once said, “Never let what you can’t control influence what you can control.”
-Failure taught me I have responsibility for my own actions: I have the ability to respond to the circumstances in which I find myself.
+Failure taught me I have responsibility for my actions: I can respond to the circumstances in which I find myself.
 Instead of shying away from trying due to a fear of failure, you can choose to enthusiastically embrace failure as a means of finding success: by focusing on what you can control armed with insights derived from past failures you can find success both personally and professionally within the AlphaSights community— something for which I am truly grateful.